-- Dividend or Growth: After selecting the scheme you need to choose the scheme option (type of return) either dividend or growth.
+- Dividend or Growth: After selecting the scheme you need to choose the scheme option (the type of return) either dividend or growth.

-Dividend Option – Payouts.
-These pay periodically to investors from the profit earned by the scheme as and when payable (not mandatory and not payed regularly).
+Dividend Option – Payout/Reinvestment.
+These pay periodically to investors from the profit earned by the scheme as and when payable (not mandatory and not paid regularly).

-- Mode of Investment : You can either go for Lump-sum or Systematic Investment Plan (SIP).
+- Mode of Investment: You can either go for Lump-sum or Systematic Investment Plan (SIP).
 This choice should be based on your financial capabilities.
-Under an SIP a fixed sum is debited from your bank account every month (after your authorization, of course) and invested into the mutual fund scheme of your choice.
+Under a SIP a fixed sum is debited from your bank account every month (after your authorization, of course) and invested into the mutual fund scheme of your choice.
 SIPs are best suited for salaried employees with a regular income.

 - Offline or Online: Once you have made all the choices you can choose to complete the investment process offline or online based on your convenience.

 Online – Visit the website of the fund house and follow the steps for online payment.
-This include creation of account (optional at some sites), filling of a simple form, giving bank details and making payment via NEFT, RTGS or net banking.
+This includes the creation of an account (optional at some sites), filling of a simple form, giving bank details and making payment via NEFT, RTGS or net banking.